Why choose this course?

 Careers and employability

-85% of UH Economics graduates are in employment or further study 15 months after graduating (Graduate Outcomes Survey 2018-19) and the average salary of our economics students 15 months after graduation is £25,000 (Graduate Outcomes Survey 2017-2018).
+85% of Hertfordshire Economics graduates are in employment or further study 15 months after graduating (Graduate Outcomes Survey 2018-19) and the average salary of our economics students 15 months after graduation is £25,000 (Graduate Outcomes Survey 2017-2018).

 Many of our graduates have found work in the public sector and private sector, in roles such as Financial Consultant, Business Development Manager, Finance Graduate Trainee, Junior Financial Analyst, Stockbroker and Wealth Adviser.